ProjectsVanBox/healthy-breast/README.md

 Requirenments: R >= 4.3.0, GATK 3.8 (for callable_loci_analysis.sh) PTATO , ASAP->SMuRF-derived vcfs.

 NB!
-Unpack the dbGAP BAM files archive into the created directory ./1_Input (it should display Breast_1 and Breast_2 directories).
+Unpack the dbGAP BAM files archive into the created directory ./1_Input (it should display Breast_1 and Breast_2 directories); unpack the githib code to ./2_Code

 For the WGS + PTA data (Breast_1):